Frequently Asked Questions

 Do you collaborate with other providers (like pediatricians, nutritionists, or tutors)?

-Yes.
 We strongly believe in a team-based, integrated approach to mental health care.
-We’re happy to collaborate with pediatricians, nutritionists, school counselors, tutors, and any other providers who support your child.
-This ensures a cohesive, wraparound care experience that supports your child in every environment.
+We’re happy to collaborate with pediatricians, nutritionists, school counselors, tutors, and any other providers in your child’s support system.
+This ensures a cohesive, wraparound care experience.